 If you cannot make a group larger than one or two people, then you are probably better planning to come to one of our future Open Days as you can book for a trip at your preferred time.
 Groups are normally from 7 to 14 people, often from other Clubs (Rotary, bowling, WI and so on) or can be private parties.
 There are special arrangements for Scouts and you should refer to the page about arranging Scout visits for further information.
 We usually take groups such as this round Wood Mine and we have put below the general advice we give when you arrange a trip.
 Trips are organised by a DCC member, currently Paul Stubbs on 0161 493 3132 (please use this number only for trips, for other enquiries, please go to the page on Legal Issues.

-The car park costs about £4 a day for cars and more for coaches.
+The car park costs £4 a day for cars and more for coaches or mini-buses.
 NT members get free car parking on production of a current membership card.
-(NOTE: If you are planning to visit with a coach or high vehicle, please contact the National Trust in advance on 01625 584412 to arrange for the car park barrier to be lifted.)
+(NOTE: If you are planning to visit with a coach, please contact the National Trust some days in advance on 01625 584412.)
+From May 2017, NT members can use their membership cards to get a ticket at the ticket machines.

-There is an excellent tea room behind the Wizard which serves home-made cakes, tea, coffee, etc. at weekends and an ice-cream van in the car park on most days.
+There is an excellent tea room behind the Wizard which serves home-made cakes, tea, coffee, etc. most days of the week and usually an ice-cream van in the car park.
+The Wizard (pub and restaurant) serves drinks and food - but no alcoholic drinks before the trip, please.

 For a more detailed map of the area, follow this link to the main Alderley mines page.
 Leaflets about the mines are printed for the Open Days and can also be downloaded here: